Old-Fashioned Raspberry Jam (With Canning Instructions)

 - Add remaining fruit and lemon juice.
 Add the rest of the raspberries and lemon juice.
 Bring the mixture to a full rolling boil.

 - Add sugar and boil.
 Once the raspberry mixture has come to a full rolling boil, add the sugar all at once.
 Bring the mixture back up to a full rolling boil, stirring constantly.
 Once it comes back up to a full rolling boil, set a timer for 90 seconds.
-Stirring constantly.
+Stir constantly.

 - Check for the set.
 After 90 seconds you can check the mixture by dropping a dollop of jam onto a frozen plate and pushing the mixture with your finger.
 If it doesn’t spread, it is ready.
 If it does spread, boil for 1 more minute.
 This usually takes me 90 seconds of full rolling boil.